 The constitutional shifts of this period were accompanied by the extension of the Foundation’s funding projects so that they would later become fully internationalised in their reach and recognition.
 Initially, in the first five-year strategy (2008-2012), all of the Foundation’s funded Senior Research Fellowships, Postdoctoral Fellowships and PhD Studentships were located in the University of Glasgow.
 The first programme funding research outwith the University of Glasgow was the International Fellowship which was initiated in 2011.
 The aim of the programme was to fund promising early career urban researchers from the global south, giving them the opportunity to work with an established scholar most likely working from a global north institution.
 In the second five-year strategy (2013-17) the Foundation then sought to ensure that, by the end of it, the funding split between ‘investments’ in Glasgow and beyond Glasgow would be circa 50:50.
 This would be achieved primarily through an extensive programme of Postdoctoral funding to promising urban researchers globally, enabling support in a suitable research environment for up to three years.
 In 2014 the Foundation also assumed responsibility (from the journal) for funding an Annual Seminar series competition.
-Since 2016 the USF has now consolidated its funding into three core grant-funding schemes: International Fellowships, Postdoctoral Research Fellowships, and the Seminar Series awards.
+In 2016 the USF took the decision to focus its funding on three core grant-funding schemes: the International Fellowships, Seminar Series Awards and Postdoctoral Research Fellowships.

 History of the Urban Studies Journal